Koraus/chemstack-puzzle/README.md

 `npm run build`

-Find `./dist/index.html` - a single-file build result, does not need web-server to run, can just be opened in any browser as local file
+Find built app in `./dist/` folder, this does not need web-server to run, can just be opened in any browser as local file

 ## Run dev locally